Cozy Peach Kitchen

 Notes

-How to skin peaches: To easily remove the skin, simply add your peaches to a large pot of boiling water for 30 seconds.
+How to easily peel peaches: To easily remove the skin, simply add your peaches to a large pot of boiling water for 30 seconds.
 The peaches should be completely covered with water.
 Remove and immediately transfer to an ice water bath.
 After 30 seconds in the ice bath the skin should peel off easily.

-Calories: 314kcalCarbohydrates: 48gProtein: 3gFat: 13gSaturated Fat: 7gCholesterol: 31mgSodium: 122mgPotassium: 250mgFiber: 2gSugar: 34gVitamin A: 800IUVitamin C: 8.5mgCalcium: 64mgIron: 1.2mg
+Serving: 1sliceCalories: 314kcalCarbohydrates: 48gProtein: 3gFat: 13gSaturated Fat: 7gCholesterol: 31mgSodium: 122mgPotassium: 250mgFiber: 2gSugar: 34gVitamin A: 800IUVitamin C: 8.5mgCalcium: 64mgIron: 1.2mg

 Leave a Reply Cancel reply